 The Big Frame: Community Informatics

 How do we come to know ourselves?
 And how do others come to know us?
 These questions, both practical and philosophical, are fundamental to the fabric of community life.
 Philosophy and psychology have long struggled with these questions.
-This philosophy is not isolated to the ivory tower, however; indeed, it is rooted in, and returns its ideas to, the practice of everyday life.
+This philosophy is not isolated to the ivory tower; indeed, it is rooted in, and returns its ideas to, the practice of everyday life.
 What do we ask when we meet a new person?
 What do we already presume to know?
 What might we never come to know, or only through the right sequence of events be let into?
 What does this person not even know about themselves?
 What might they learn through our knowing of them, and vice versa?
 The ways we ask and answer these questions cleaves to the communities we come from.
-The questions and answers reveal our origins and our journeys along the way, these journeys themselves shaped by the conversations with groups, individuals, and events of life along the way.
+The questions and answers reveal our origins and our journeys along the way, these journeys themselves shaped by the conversations with groups, individuals, and events of life.

 Increasingly these interpersonal, and fundamentally inconsistent, organic, emotional, and human modes of becoming are being replaced by technical ones.
 We are known and thus, come to know ourselves, through machines that track us, analyze us, and then spit back out to us the stories of our lives.
 The probabilistic understanding of human behavior becomes eventually predictive, and then finally, prescriptive.
 From computers to social media to finance to school, this machine intervention subtly and invisibly transforms us into cyborgs – part human, part machine.
 Through artificial intelligence and massive big data collection, we are treated as machines, and thus perhaps also become them.
 Our hardware becomes modified by the physical apparatus of our lives – phones, watches, rings, glasses, headphones, laptops, home devices – they are omnipresent.
 And thus we are always known.
 And these interfaces, in turn, interpret and intervene in our lives.
-Thus the material machine is built, and from there, the psychological machine can be constructed.
+Thus the material infrastructural machine is built, and from there, the psychological machine can be constructed.
 Where once our fellow humans demanded our attention by virtue of their presence alone, our devices now control our attention.
 There are many wonderful stories and important research about human resistance to these methods of control, attempts to gain agency in the world of machines, and though these are real, they are not enough.
 Nor do they manifest in much real resistance.
 The access terminals to our mind-body are well-established and will only become more so.
 Now these terminals will be put to use to machine-ify the mind as well.

 My research analyzes the ways this machinification (I argue, a new form of colonization) of the mind is taking place.
 As the research continues, I will post more about it on the blog.